 Discover the Joy of Swing Dance at Wimbledon Swing Dance World!

 Why not come and try some Swing dance classes at Wimbledon School of Freestyle and Ballroom.
 Swing dancing is a fun and social way to connect with music and people.
 Whether you’re a beginner or an experienced dancer, there’s always something new to learn and enjoy in the world of swing dance.
 If you have any specific questions or need more information, feel free to ask!
-New dance style classes this September 2024 and October 2024.
+New classes 2024/2025 contact for details. £10 a class drop in.

 Join us at Wimbledon Dance School for an exciting journey into the world of swing dance!
 Our classes cover a variety of swing styles, including Boogie Woogie, Lindy Hop, Shag, East Coast Swing, West Coast Swing, Charleston Lindy, and Balboa.
 Whether you’re a beginner or have some dance experience, our friendly and experienced instructor, Paul Sandwell, will guide you through the steps in a fun and supportive environment.
 At the moment we are learning East Coast Swing.